edadma/iup/README.md

 Examples
 --------

-The following examples are translated directly from chapter 2 of [Tutorial](https://www.tecgraf.puc-rio.br/iup/en/tutorial/tutorial2.html) without any changes, except for increasing the margin in the last example.
+The following examples are translated directly from chapter 2 of the [Tutorial](https://www.tecgraf.puc-rio.br/iup/en/tutorial/tutorial2.html) without any changes, except for increasing the margin in the last example.

 ### Example [2.1 Initialization](https://www.tecgraf.puc-rio.br/iup/en/tutorial/tutorial2.html#Initialization)